aadamsx/meteor-up/README.md

 #### Deploy Wait Time

 Meteor Up checks if the deployment is successful or not just after the deployment.
 By default, it will wait 10 seconds before the check.
-You can configure the wait time with the `deployCheckWaitTime` option in the `mup.json`
+You can configure the wait time with the `deployCheckWaitTime` option in the `mupc.json`

 #### SSH keys with passphrase (or ssh-agent support)

 > This only tested with Mac/Linux

-With the help of `ssh-agent`, `mup` can use SSH keys encrypted with a passphrase.
+With the help of `ssh-agent`, `` can use SSH keys encrypted with a passphrase.

 Here's the process:

-* First remove your `pem` field from the `mup.json`.
-So, your `mup.json` only has the username and host only.
+* First remove your `pem` field from the `mupc.json`.
+So, your `mupc.json` only has the username and host only.
 * Then start a ssh agent with `eval $(ssh-agent)`
 * Then add your ssh key with `ssh-add <path-to-key>`
 * Then you'll asked to enter the passphrase to the key
-* After that simply invoke `mup` commands and they'll just work
+* After that simply invoke `mupc` commands and they'll just work
 * Once you've deployed your app kill the ssh agent with `ssh-agent -k`

 #### Ssh based authentication with `sudo`